 Polyphagous on herbs, flowers and blossoms of trees and shrubs.
 Multivoltine.
-Anatolian-Iranian with Euroriental range.

 558. Bapta mimetes Wli.

 Univoltine, flying in April.
 Probably it feeds on Prunus, Amygdalus and Crataegus.

 Anatolian-Iranian, only known from the woodland zone of S.E.
 Turkey and Iraq.
 These examples were determined by male genitalia.
 (The somewhat similar B. distinctata subsp. orientalis Stgr. occurs from the Balkans to the Lebanon but apparently does not reach Iraq.)